OfficeDev/office-js-docs-pr/docs/develop/create-and-debug-office-add-ins-in-visual-studio.md

 ## Next steps

-After your add-in is working as desired, see [Deploy and publish your Office Add-in](../publish/publish.md) for information about the ways you can distribute the add-in to users.
+After your add-in is working as desired, see [Deploy and publish your Office Add-in](../publish/publish.md) to learn about the ways you can distribute the add-in to users.